Brixmor Property Group Inc (BRX) Stock: A Closer Look at the Analyst Ratings - News Heater

 Many brokerage firms have already submitted their reports for BRX stocks, with Scotiabank repeating the rating for BRX by listing it as a “Sector Outperform.”
 The predicted price for BRX in the upcoming period, according to Scotiabank is $25 based on the research report published on September 05, 2023 of the current year 2023.

-During the last 5 trading sessions, BRX fell by -5.60%, which changed the moving average for the period of 200-days by -13.99% in comparison to the 20-day moving average, which settled at $21.67.
-In addition, Brixmor Property Group Inc saw -12.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BRX rose by +0.15%, which changed the moving average for the period of 200-days by -7.94% in comparison to the 20-day moving average, which settled at $21.29.
+In addition, Brixmor Property Group Inc saw -10.98% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading